Sdcantwell3/Movies-ETL/README.md

 # Movies-ETL
-I took 3 seperate data files 2 in CSV format and one JSON file and cleaned and combined information then created a database to hold the consolidated information into 2 seperate tables.
+I took 3 raw data files and Extracted, transformed, and loaded them into a database.
+Two files were in in CSV format and one in JSON.